Zaramo language: History

 Zaramo is the official language of a Bantu tribe located in the coastal area surrounding the former capital city of Tanzania, Dar es Salaam.
 Linguistic evidence supports the theory that Zaramo originated from the Luguru tribe.
 A migration of the Zaramo people eastward from their original location in Tanzania has been the source of slight changes in their cultural language.

 The Zaramo as they are known today are made up of clans that migrated from the Kutu and the Luguru around 1700.
 Their common ancestry with the Luguru is substantiated, in that they have the same common language with only slight dialectal variations.
 The language of the Zaramo is mutually intelligible with those of the Jutu, the Luguru, the Kwere, and the Kami.
 Most Zaramo people of today chose to speak the lingua franca of Tanzania.

 While the ethnic population of the Zaramo people reaches about 200,000, today there are only a few elderly speakers of Zaramo language.
 Most Zaramo people speak Swahili as their first language today and have adopted Swahili-Arabic names.
 They favor the Swahili over their endangered dialect for its broad use in communication and trade.

+Phonology

+Vowels

+Vowels are noted as /i, e, a, o, u/.